So look at how old she was. My mother was eighty-four years old . . . eighty-four.

 And my sister lived a long time too.

-Not very many people would see Winibozho, the one that White
+Not very many people would see Wenabozho, the one that white

 people call "Hiawatha."
 But they know he's there though.
 There might be

 just one or two in a place like Ball Club(3)

 who would see him.
 I don't know.
 There are not very many.
 It has to be